pdxiv/claude-adventure/scott-adams-engine.md

 Conditions are encoded as `(Parameter * 20) + ConditionCode` .

 Where:
-* Parameter: A value used by the condition (often a room or item number)
+* Parameter: A value used by the condition (often a room or object number)
 * ConditionCode: The type of condition to check (see [Condition Codes](#condition-codes) in the reference section)

 When evaluating conditions: